NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 comments.
 It should also include validating the final products that will go into the archive.

-The kernel area must structured as the ``spice_kernel`` collection, with a subdirectory for each kernel type.
-It can virtually reside on more than one location having given that more than one directory can be provided to the NAIF PDS4 Bundler via configuration, but having it on single directory simplify pre-processing and validation tasks.
+The kernel area must be structured as the ``spice_kernel`` collection, with a subdirectory for each kernel type.
+It can virtually reside on more than one location given that more than one directory can be provided to the NAIF PDS4 Bundler via configuration, but having it on a single directory simplifies pre-processing and validation tasks.
 It does not have to include kernels that don't require pre-processing (merging, renaming or additional comments) and can go into the archive "as is" **but** including these kernels might also simplify pre-processing and validation tasks that require multiple